cleentfaar/matrix/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-Matrix is a highly extensible library for creating matrices in PHP.
+Matrix is a highly extensible library for creating and manipulating matrices in PHP.
-Matrices can either be rendered or exported to different formats using [the extensions](#related-packages) made for this library.
+Matrices can either be rendered or exported to different formats using the relevant interfaces.
+Existing renderers and exporters can be found under [the related packages](#related-packages).

 ## Install